Product page optimization

 Learn how to configure treatments

-Visit App Analytics in App Store Connect to understand your test’s performance and evaluate whether to apply a treatment to your original product page.
-You can view performance metrics starting the day after the test begins.
-For each treatment, App Analytics displays the number of impressions, conversion rate, percent improvement, and confidence level compared to your chosen baseline.
-By default, the baseline is your original product page.
+To view your test’s progress once it’s started, visit App Analytics in App Store Connect and select your test.
+You’ll see a performance dashboard which indicates whether your test needs to collect more data, or if a particular treatment is performing better or worse than the baseline.
+You can also see the number of impressions, conversion rate, percent improvement, and confidence level for each treatment compared to the chosen baseline (by default, this is set as your original product page).
 If your test includes multiple treatments, you can compare their performance to one another by changing the baseline at any time.

 App Store Connect showing Conversion Rate trend for The Coast app.
 Treatment A variant is called out as performing better than the baseline.